is-go/se_project_react/README.md

 ![](./src/assets/Logo.svg)

-NExt stage of a new project were users can have an array of clothing options dependent on the the weather conditions.
+Final stage of the WTWR project were users can have an array of clothing options dependent on the the weather conditions.
 Users can now register,login, like, and unlike items!

 ## Repo Links

 - https://github.com/is-go/se_project_react
 - https://github.com/is-go/se_project_express

 ## Project features